Tubbz-alt/rbtables/README.md

 # rbtables

-This is a fast, parallel implementation of [rainbow tables](https://en.wikipedia.org/wiki/Rainbow_table) in Rust.
-It is fully configurable: hashing and reduction functions, chain serialization formats, number of threads, and so forth must be specified by the user.
+_rbtables_ is a fast, parallel implementation of [rainbow tables](https://en.wikipedia.org/wiki/Rainbow_table) in Rust.
+It is intended as an API, supporting general use cases of rainbow tables.
+The user will need to supply hashing and reduction functions.
+Chains can be outputted and stored using JSON.